UPDATE 1-Norway's banks should pay more into emergency funds, government says

 * Payments could rise by NOK 300 mln-400 mln/year -lobby (Adds quotes, background, share price)

-OSLO, June 21 Norwegian banks should pay more into two emergency funds that guarantee deposits and help to pay for bank restructurings in a crisis, the government said on Wednesday.
+OSLO, June 21 (Reuters) - Norwegian banks should pay more into two emergency funds that guarantee deposits and help to pay for bank restructurings in a crisis, the government said on Wednesday.

 The proposals are part of new legislation the government is putting forward to deal with any future banking crisis.